nearform/nscale-workshop/ex4.md

 	  }
 	]

-The nscale root folder looks as follows:
+The `nscale` root folder looks as follows:

 ![image](https://raw.githubusercontent.com/nearform/nscale-workshop/master/configdir.png)

 Viewing the logs
 ----------------
-You can view the nscale logs at any time by running
+We can view the nscale logs at any time by running

 	nsd server logs
 	nsd server logs api.log